 8. RingCentral - Unified Communications for Large Recruiting Teams

 RingCentral is a unified communications platform (UCaaS) that combines video meetings, phone calls, team messaging, and fax in a single subscription.
-For large recruiting teams that need to call candidates, send SMS follow-ups, host video interviews, and collaborate internally - all without switching between apps - RingCentral consolidates the stack.
+Large recruiting teams that need to call candidates, send SMS follow-ups, host video interviews, and collaborate internally - all without switching between apps - will find RingCentral consolidates the stack.

-The free video plan supports 50-minute meetings with up to 100 participants.
+RingCentral’s free video plan supports 50-minute meetings with up to 100 participants.
 Paid plans start at $20/user/month (Core), which includes unlimited domestic calling, SMS, and video meetings.
-The Advanced plan ($25/user/month) adds auto-call recording, advanced analytics, and CRM integrations with Salesforce and HubSpot.
+Advanced ($25/user/month) adds auto-call recording, advanced analytics, and CRM integrations with Salesforce and HubSpot.

-RingCentral's value for recruiters is phone + video in one tool.
-If your workflow involves calling candidates to screen them before inviting them to a video interview, RingCentral handles both without a second subscription.
-The AI-powered noise cancellation and live transcription work across both phone calls and video meetings.
+RingCentral’s value for recruiters is phone + video in one tool.
+Workflows that involve calling candidates to screen them before inviting them to a video interview benefit most here - RingCentral handles both without a second subscription.
+AI-powered noise cancellation and live transcription work across both phone calls and video meetings.

-The trade-off is complexity and cost.
+Complexity and cost are the trade-offs.
 At $20-25/user/month, RingCentral is the most expensive option on this list for video alone.
-If you only need video meetings, Zoom or Google Meet delivers more for less.
-RingCentral makes sense when your team genuinely uses phone, SMS, and video daily - otherwise you're paying for features you'll never touch.
+Teams that only need video meetings will get more value from Zoom or Google Meet.
+RingCentral makes sense only when your team genuinely uses phone, SMS, and video daily - otherwise you’re paying for features you’ll never touch.

 - Pricing: Free video (50-min limit), Core $20/user/mo, Advanced $25/user/mo